 The flow of water within drainage pipes creates pressure gradients.
 Tree roots can sense these pressure variations and may grow towards areas of higher moisture content, inadvertently infiltrating the drainpipes.

-Preventing Tree Roots Growing in your drains
+Preventing Tree Roots Growing in your Drains

 While complete prevention of root ingress may be challenging, several measures can help mitigate the risk: